angular-ui/ui-grid/DEVELOPER.md

    }]);
 ```

+######rowBuilder
-2. rowBuilder functions allow you to add your own properties / functions to each GridRow object.
+rowBuilder functions allow you to add your own properties / functions to each GridRow object.
 Again, it's
  best to implement function in a service.
 See ui.grid.edit unit tests on how to easily test your function

 ```javascript
         ....
         featureRowBuilder: function (row, gridOptions) {